pytorch/pytorch/CONTRIBUTING.md

 **Weird note:** In our CI (Continuous Integration) jobs, we actually run the tests from the `test` folder and **not** the root of the repo, since there are various dependencies we set up for CI that expects the tests to be run from the test folder.
 As such, there may be some inconsistencies between local testing and CI testing--if you observe an inconsistency, please [file an issue](https://github.com/pytorch/pytorch/issues/new/choose).

+**Notice:** If you fail to run the tests with `TESTCLASSNAME.TESTNAME`, continue to the next section so you can try running the tests with `pytest`.

 ### Better local unit tests with `pytest`

 We don't officially support `pytest`, but it works well with our